DawidKrok/AndroidUtils/README.md

   ***message***: message to send to a device

 ### **String** `readData(Context context)`
-  Reads data from curerntly connected device
+  Reads data from currently connected device
   Can send broadcasts: `UNABLE_TO_READ_DATA`
   ***context***: needed for sending broadcasts
   ***return***: read data